Basement Ductwork vs. Attic Ductwork

 If your air handler is in the basement, however, you’ll need a condensate pump to pump the water upwards.
 If this condensate pump breaks, you’ll have a leak.

 While condensate pumps are fairly standard devices, it’s just one extra element to deal with that you wouldn’t need to consider for attic ductwork.
+You’ll also need an electrician to get an outlet down to the basement so you can power the condensate pump.

 Conclusion: Basement is More Difficult